iMohd911/antiquebeta.github.io/tweaks/dewdrop/README.md

 # DewDrop

+## v0.0.8
+Adds an out of bounds check for invalid icons.

 ## v0.0.7
 Adds a new colour detection method which works with transparent icons (ie; Folds) and adds basic support for lock screen notification banners.